SEB-Core/mongoose-recipes/README.md

 Now, back in `authRouter.js`, let's work on a new route.

-Again, we'll set up the method (`POST`) with the `router` object and point to the controller function we intend to use for it.
-Below our sign-up route...
+Again, you'll set up the method (`POST`) with the `router` object and point to the controller function you intend to use for it.
+Below your sign-up route...

 ```js
 router.post('/sign-in', )
 ```

-The second argument to `.post` will be our imported controller (which we have not made yet).
-We'll call it `signInUser`.
+The second argument to `.post` will be your imported controller (which you have not made yet).
+You'll call it `signInUser`.

 Let's pause here with it half-complete and go set that up.

-In `authController.js`, below `registerUser`, let's start making our *async* `signInUser` function.
+In `authController.js`, below `registerUser`, let's start making your *async* `signInUser` function.

 ```js
 const signInUser = async (req, res) => {